alexander-kastil/ci-cd-basics/01-DevOps-Intro/01-Intro/Demo-03/readme.md

 # GitHub Actions

-- Build and Deploy using GitHub Actions
+- Build and Deploy `FoodApi` using GitHub Actions

 Instructions: